Our Mission and Commitments

 Here with Care

 Hospice Buffalo cares for individuals suffering from serious illness, as well as their families and caregivers.
-We’re here to provide an integrative, holistic (physical, emotional, social, and spiritual) approach to care that focuses on the whole person rather than on individual symptoms.
+We provide an integrative, holistic (physical, emotional, social, and spiritual) approach to care that focuses on the whole person rather than on individual symptoms.
 We are here through a continuum of care, spanning the course of the disease through bereavement.
-Our knowledgeable, compassionate staff is here to help patients make choices about their care, to support those who are grieving, and to educate the professional and lay communities on end-of-life issues.
+Our knowledgeable, compassionate staff helps patients make choices about their care, support those who are grieving, and educate the professional and lay communities on optimum end-of-life experiences.

-We’re one of the largest non-profit hospice and palliative (comfort) care organizations in the nation, caring for nearly 1000 patients daily throughout Erie County, regardless of age, race, setting, diagnosis, and ability to pay.
+We’re one of the largest non-profit hospice and palliative (comfort) care organizations in the nation, caring for approximately 1000 patients daily throughout Erie County, regardless of age, race, gender, setting, diagnosis, or ability to pay.

 At Hospice Buffalo, we’re here through any long-term or life-limiting illness, providing care for them, and comfort for you.

 To provide care, support, advocacy and education to people impacted by serious illness and loss.